BCarnaval/dvmc-impurity-solver/README.md

 </div>

+It reuses most of the previous source code.
+Please refer to the documentation of mVMC in the open source package as most will not be covered here.
+Here, we will cover the difference and new functions not contained in the original mVMC and dVMC packages.
 This code is a direct extension of the dvmc code availabe in [PhysRevX.10.041023](https://doi.org/10.1103/PhysRevX.10.041023).
 It has essentially the same behavior but can now relax the constraint of translation invariance and periodic boundary condition.
-It also offer the possibility to include bath orbitals which are treated differently (no calcultion of the Green function on these orbital).
+It also offers the possibility to include bath orbitals which are treated differently (no calcultion of the Green function on these orbitals).

 This is very important to be able to use this Hubbard model solution as an impurity solver that can be conjugated with CPT, CDMFT, etc.

+> #### Note
+>
-The present authors (Maxime Charlebois, Peter Rosenberg and Antoine de Lagrave) only work on these changes and not on the original mVMC package.
+> The present authors (Maxime Charlebois, Peter Rosenberg and Antoine de Lagrave)
+> only work on these changes and not on the original mVMC

-!!!You can find the original README of both previous implementations in the ./doc directory.
+> package.
+You can find the original `README` of both previous implementations
+> in the `./doc` directory.

 # Table of contents